Luthaf/Jumos.jl/doc/simulations/check.rst

         sim = MolecularDynamic()

-        # Note the parentheses, needed to instanciate the new check.
+        # Note that parentheses are needed to instanciate the new algorithm.
         add_check(sim, AllPositionsAreDefined())

 Existing checks